marko-zeroproxy/zeroproxy/docs/BridgeMining.md

 # Bridge Mining for Blockchain Interconnect
-A whitepaper by 0x0proxy.eth.
+A Whitepaper by 0x0proxy.eth.
 Created 29 July 2022
-DRAFT Version BRDG-ENG-030922
+DRAFT Version BRDG-ENG-150822

+## Overview

+Blockchain technology provides strong internal consistency guarantees for on-chain state.
+However, mechanisms for bridging between blockchains and mechanisms for bringing off-chain information onto a blockchain (oracles) have historically been less reliable.
+Indeed, a preponderance of successful DeFi exploits over the last five years have exploited flaws in bridging or price oracles. [insert various references]

+In this paper we describe a unified mechanism to provide strong security guarantees for bridges and for oracles, utilizing a methodology we call "bridge mining."
+Bridge mining creates a distributed, difficult-to-attack consensus mechanism similar to, but distinct from proof of work and proof-of-stake, though it is compatible with both underlying chain consensus mechanisms.

-## Problem to Solve
+## Problems to Solve

 Bridges between blockchains are essential to the operation of many important and useful blockchain protocols.
 However, the problem of